-By factory default, the Oscilloscope and Spectrum 3D Plot are set in "Display one data point per vertical raster line" mode and the Spectrum Analyzer is set in "Display all data points" mode.
+By factory default, the Oscilloscope, Spectrum Analyzer and Spectrum 3D Plot are all set to "Display one data point per vertical raster line" mode with the MinMax method.

 2.6.2.10.4 Persistence

 Under persistence mode, up to 200 most recent waveforms are kept in the computer memory.
 These waveforms can be superimposed / drawn in the oscilloscope view in three ways as follows.
 Note that the persistence mode affects the graphic rendering of these waveforms in the oscilloscope view only and does not have impact on any other aspects such as RMS values, spectrum analysis, data storing, etc..